 Ultrasound scans use high frequency sound waves to create a picture of a part of the body.

 They can show up changes, including abnormal growths.
-You might have one to diagnose a cancer or find out if it has spread.
+You may have this test to show if your breast cancer has spread to the liver.

 The ultrasound scanner has a microphone that gives off sound waves.
 The sound waves bounce off the organs inside your body and a microphone picks them up.
 The microphone links to a computer that turns the sound waves into a picture.